jumpalottahigh/blog.georgi-yanev.com/content/posts/projects/2019-06-30-how-to-publish-a-pwa-on-google-play/index.md

   - 'webdev'
 affiliate: ''
 ogKeywords: 'GitHub, learning, developing, web dev, javascript, pwa, service worker, workbox, manifest.json, es6, publish on google play, how to publish a pwa on google play, how to make a PWA, git, gatsby, make a pwa with gatsby, publish a gatsby app to google play'
 ogDescription: "If you are into web development you might have heard the term Progressive Web App (PWA).
 It has been floating around for quite a while now and is definitely no longer considered novelty.
 In fact, many big publications and site have implemented the features required to be considered a PWA.
-This blog post does not aim to make you familiar with PWAs or to sell you on the idea, but I'd like to take a paragraph to at least demistify the core idea of what we are talking about, before we get into how you could actually publish such an application to the Google Play store."
+This blog post does not aim to make you familiar with PWAs or to sell you on the idea, but I'd like to take a paragraph to at least demystify the core idea of what we are talking about, before we get into how you could actually publish such an application to the Google Play store."
-ogImage: './how-to-publish-a-pwa-on-google-play-1.png'
+ogImage: './how-to-publish-a-pwa-on-google-play-0.jpg'
 ---

 If you are into web development you might have heard the term [Progressive Web App (PWA)][1].
 It has been floating around for quite a while now and is definitely no longer considered novelty.
 In fact, many big publications and site have implemented the features required to be considered a PWA.
-This blog post does not aim to make you familiar with PWAs or to sell you on the idea, but I'd like to take a paragraph to at least demistify the core idea of what we are talking about, before we get into how you could actually publish such an application on the Google Play store.
+This blog post does not aim to make you familiar with PWAs or to sell you on the idea, but I'd like to take a paragraph to at least demystify the core idea of what we are talking about before we get into how you could actually publish such an application on the Google Play store.

 > If you are familiar with PWAs or don't care about the 'why', skip straight to [publishing a PWA on Google Play](#publishing-pwa-on-google-play).

 What are the benefits of having a PWA?
 Many.
-Ranging from overall site performance improvement, ability to serve while the user is offline, secure content via HTTPS, capability to install the app on many devices, including [support for desktop installs][2] landing recently.
+Ranging from overall site performance improvement, the ability to serve content while the user is offline, secure content via HTTPS, the capability to install the app on many devices, including [support for desktop installs][2] landing recently.

 In a nutshell, a PWA has to have a manifest file and a service worker (and [many other things, here's the full checklist][3]).
 The manifest file (called `manifest.webmanifest`) describes a number of app details, such as different logo assets, theme color, background color, app name, etc. You can [read more about the manifest file here][5].